IlluminatePossibilities/TheGlobalVariables/README.md

 ## 3. About the Team

 The minimal team information is below.
-Per the proposals instructions individual team identifying information, including our backstories, has been removed.
+Per the proposal's instructions individual team identifying information, including our backstories, has been removed.
 We hope to communicate this information at an appropriate time.
-For now the absolute bare information is available including the team name, tag line, and a summary of our proposal.
+The absolute bare information is available including the team name, tag line, and a summary of our proposal.

 ### a.
 Team Name